-We’ve spent more than thirty years collecting tips for moving that will help you save money and get into your new home with less stress.
-As the largest franchised moving company in the United States, TWO MEN AND A TRUCK® is lucky to have experts spread all across the country.
+We’ve spent more than 30 years collecting moving tips that will help you save money and create a stress-free transition.
+As the largest franchised moving company in the United States, TWO MEN AND A TRUCK is lucky to have experts spread all across the country.
 And who better to ask for moving tips than the men and women who help move customers forward every single day?

 Keeping your move on schedule